 Honestly, any one of these beautiful wild places could be the original Garden of Eden.
 And tons of gratitude to the Nature Conservancy for ensuring that our children and grandchildren will be able to experience natural Arizona as it was before human overpopulation began its destruction.

 Lodging & Hot Tubs at Muleshoe Ranch Preserve

 Two features set Muleshoe apart from most preserves.
-First, you can stay overnight in one of their 4 apartments comfortably furnished in Southwestern décor, each bordering on a grassy courtyard.
+First, if you are a Nature Conservancy member, you can stay overnight in one of their 4 apartments comfortably furnished in Southwestern décor, each bordering on a grassy courtyard.
 Or, if you crave isolation, you can stay in the Stone House located near the beginning of the nature trail.

 These tubs are continuously fed fresh water from a natural hot spring.
 Ms. Karen guessed the water temperature to be 102-103: just right.
 What a luxury it would be to spend the day in search of the many rare birds that live here or pause here on their migration, then soak in a hot tub beneath the starry sky before turning in for the night.